 After many years of travel and working in the artisan tea industry in both Hawaii and Taiwan, and after completing a M.A. in Buddhist Classics at DRBU in 2018, Ken was invited to begin the deep dive into incense with the well known innovator, incense artisan KyaraZen in Singapore.

-Now Ken is endeavoring to explore and deliver to everyone a new frontier of inspired aromatics.
-Through studying and integrating the KyaraZen system, he makes incenses available that are an authentic integration of East Asian skills and standards - with both Western & Eastern ingredients.
+Now he is endeavoring to explore and deliver to everyone a new frontier of inspired aromatics.
+Through studying and integrating the KyaraZen system, he makes incenses available that are an integration of East Asian skills and standards - with both Western & Eastern ingredients.
 Truly the first of their kind, these incenses are made in home studio with sincerity and excellent craftsmanship.
-It is without question a remarkable fortune to be learning from KyaraZen.
-Ken moves forward with much gratitude and strives to maintain a balanced attitude of confidence and humility.
+It is without question a remarkable fortune to be learning from KyaraZen - so he moves forward with much gratitude and strives to maintain a balanced attitude of confidence and humility.

 For Ken, incense making is a way of life, offering limitless opportunities to learn and grow.
-Yi-Xin Craft Incense is his endeavor to put the incense and the experience of incense as the main focus of attention - and let the beautiful stories and poetic expressions be revealed in the scents themselves - "Smelling is knowing."
+Yi-Xin Craft Incense is his endeavor to put the incense and the aromatic experience as the main focus of attention, and let the beautiful stories and poetic expressions be revealed in the scents themselves - "Smelling is knowing."